HTML to RSS

 - Once the Item Selector is set, you can map the relative fields.

-- Title Selector: Click Pick and select the element containing the title text.
+- Title: Click Pick and select the element containing the title text.

-- Link Selector: Click Pick and select the element containing the article URL (usually an
+- Link: Click Pick and select the element containing the article URL.

-- Content Selector: (Optional) Pick the element containing the summary or full content.
+- Description: (Optional) Pick the element containing the summary.